opengento/magento2-product-breadcrumbs/README.md

 ## Features

+This module is Hyvä-Ready!

 This module render server-sided product breadcrumbs so it's visible to any robot without requiring any js loads and process.
 Can you still enable the js breadcrumbs so your user can see natural breadcrumbs following their navigation.

-If your store use Hyva theme, this module works out-of-the-box when the breadcrumbs is server-side rendering.
-If you want to print a default breadcrumb then override it with client-side rendering, you need to override the client-side rendered breadcrumbs template and update the script.

 ## Documentation